Be Informed About Your Health Care

 Telephone (916) 263-7800; FAX (916) 263-7855

-For Certified Nurse Assistants (CNA) and Home Health Aides (HHA), contact:The Department of Health Services
+For Certified Nurse Assistants (CNA) and Home Health Aides (HHA), contact:California Department of Public Health

 For Registered Nurses (RN) and Nurse Practitioners (NP), contact:The Board of Registered Nursing